tob-har/one_sample_osc/README.md

 There is a siginficant difference in the signal processing of the abstractions:

 - [one_sample_osc_1] basically sends the incoming audio at a fixed given blocksize to a wavetable, that is read out by an [tabosc4~] oscillator instantly.
 The initial blocksize for sending the incoming audio stream is 1 sample, and the oscillaor subpatch is always reblocked to 1 sample blocksize (and 8 times oversampling).
-You can change the writing block size ins steps at power of 2 (1, 2, 4, 8, 16, … ) Changing the reblocking blocksize of the osciallator subpatch can be done, but this is likely to cause crashing the whole patch.
+You can change the writing block size in steps at power of 2 (1, 2, 4, 8, 16, … ) Changing the reblocking blocksize of the osciallator subpatch can be done, but this is likely to cause crashing the whole patch.
 - [one_sample_osc_2] as based around [fexpr~].
 The incoming audio stream feeds a buffer wavetable of the size of 1 sample.
 You can controll the speed in milliseconds at which this one-sample-buffer is read out and written consecutively into the 512 samples large oscillator wavetable for instant playback.
 The range is by default 0-3 milliseconds interval for writing each sample.
 In the help file a basic division by 10 lets you access the range 0-0.3 milliseconds.

-Feel free to inplement the abstractions according to your needs or however you want to use ist.
+Feel free to inplement the abstractions according to your needs or however you want to use it.
 It is also possible to extend them for processing more audio channels, or to put an offset at one of the audio write speed or playback frequency for instant audible stereo effects.